adriens/template-A3-A3-process-problem-solving/README.md

 The aim of this repo is to provide a set of ready-to-use markdown files, packaged in a way anyone can build and share an ePub version with no or no effort.

+# 🤗 Project philosphy

+The idea behind this project is to:

+> **put together collaborative A3 LEAN tool and `git` collaborative together**

+on a same automtable pipeline (w/ issues, pull requests, release automation, issues, discussions) all on a same and highly integrable platform.

 # 🚀 Getting started

 1. Install [`xc`](https://xcfile.dev/getting-started/#installation)